rudidude86/gura-lang.github.io/documents/String-Operation.md

     str = 'abcd'
     str * 3      // returns 'abcdabcdabcd'

+A method `list#join()` joins all the string in the list and returns the result.
+If it contains elements other than `string`, they're converted to strings before joined.

+    ['abcd', 'efgh', 'ijkl'].join()    // returns 'abcdefghijkl'

+The method can take a separator string as its argument that is inserted between elements.

+    ['abcd', 'efgh', 'ijkl'].join(', ') // returns 'abcd, efgh, ijkl'

 A method `string#capitalize()` returns a string with the top alphabet converted to uppper case.